 Located just 13 miles outside of downtown Juneau, is one of the most popular attractions in the area.
 The half-mile wide and 1800-foot deep glacier is part of the massive Juneau ice field and also one of the most accessible glaciers in Alaska.

 There are several ways to get to the Mendenhall Glacier, whether you take the Glacier Express shuttle from downtown, or select one of many excursions available.
-We booked the Mendenhall Glacier and Evening Whale Quest excursion, which allowed us to explore the area around the visitors center and then ended with a whale watching cruise.
+We booked the Mendenhall Glacier and Evening Whale Quest excursion (similar to this tour), which allowed us to explore the area around the visitors center and then ended with a whale watching cruise.

 A few people in our group did the Mendenhall Glacier and Salmon Bake excursion, which started by exploring the glacier via kayak, and then followed with a traditional Alaskan salmon bake.
 I’m usually anti-water sports because I am AWFUL at rowing related activities, but I kind of wish I sucked it up and did one because it does allow you to get close to the glacier!

 Because seeing a glacier was high on my bucket list, this was one of the highlights of my Alaska cruise itinerary!
 It was impressive even seeing it from the visitor’s center.
 We walked around and took photos around the rim of Lake Mendenhall for a bit, then took a short walk up to Photo Point.
 If you have time, the hike to Nugget Falls is supposed to be spectacular as well.